Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-alarm/README.md

   --timeout TIMEOUT     Network timeout in seconds.
 Default: 3 (seconds) -u, --url URL         Huawei OceanStor Dorado API URL.
   --username USERNAME   Huawei OceanStor Dorado API username.
+  -v, --verbose         Print what every API request returned, so the
+                        appliance's own answers can be read while working out how it reports something.
+The output is as long as those answers are, and session tokens are redacted.
+                        Meant for the command line, not for a service definition.

 Documentation:
 https://linuxfabrik.github.io/monitoring-plugins/check-plugins/huawei-dorado-alarm/